 Nordstrom (JWN) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from Nordstrom as it approaches its next earnings report date.
 On that day, Nordstrom is projected to report earnings of -$0.10 per share, which would represent year-over-year growth of 84.38%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.33 billion, up 10.64% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $3.33 billion, up 10.64% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.30 per share and revenue of $15.62 billion.
-These totals would mark changes of +200% and +5.59%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.30 per share and revenue of $15.54 billion, which would represent changes of +200% and +5.05%, respectively, from the prior year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Nordstrom currently has a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that Nordstrom has a Forward P/E ratio of 7.95 right now.
-Its industry sports an average Forward P/E of 9.88, so we one might conclude that Nordstrom is trading at a discount comparatively.
+Investors should also note Nordstrom's current valuation metrics, including its Forward P/E ratio of 8.12.
+Its industry sports an average Forward P/E of 9.21, so we one might conclude that Nordstrom is trading at a discount comparatively.

 The Retail - Apparel and Shoes industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 88, which puts it in the top 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 150, putting it in the bottom 41% of all 250+ industries.

 Click to get this free report